Melatonin and Sleep

 Side Effects by Dose

 Melatonin at appropriate doses (0.5mg) has a favourable safety profile in short-term use in healthy adults.
-Side effects are largely dose-related – the most common issues with melatonin are caused by taking too much, not by the compound itself.
+Side effects are largely dose-related — the most common issues with melatonin are caused by taking too much, not by the compound itself.
+This is why starting at 0.5mg and not escalating is the evidence-based approach.

 At 0.5mg (recommended)